stormtheory/odin-data-vault/README.md

 ## Overview

 Odin is a **post-quantum resistant secure data vault** built with Java Swing and C libraries.
-Designed from the bottom up with pirvacy and security concepts while remaining lightweight and easy to run with only a standard JDK with dependenies into one neat package (.jar/.vbs).
+Designed from the bottom up with privacy and security concepts while remaining lightweight and easy to run with only a standard JDK with dependencies into one neat package (.jar/.vbs).

 All stored data is encrypted using **AES-256-GCM** (authenticated encryption), with keys derived via **Argon2id** from a user-provided master password.
 Sensitive data read into in memory then zero'd out immediately, and passwords are only decrypted when explicitly requested, minimizing exposure.
 AES-256-GCM is recognized by NIST as **post-quantum resistant**.